nicholashanson/fluid_simulation/README.md

 For simplicity and efficiency, f-values form fluid cells are allowed to stream into obstacle cells.
 This results in obstacle cells having non-zero f-values.
 Obstacle cells are not allowed to have non-zero f-values, but this discrepancy will be handled later.

 First we stream the inlet.
-In the case of inlet cells, we ignore any f-value that are streamed towards the left ( as this is off-grid ).
+In the case of inlet cells, we ignore any f-values that are streamed towards the left ( as this is off-grid ).

 Next we stream the interior of the tunnel.
 The f-values of these cells are streamed in all directions.